 - Hire a foreign worker with the requisite authorization: The law prohibits any employer from hiring a foreign national who does not possess the requisite work authorization.
 It also places the onus on the employer to verify the status of every foreign national that it employs.
-In other words, should the employer fail to exercise "due diligence" in determining whether employment is authorized, the employer will be deemed to have known that it is not authorized. - Avoid any form of misrepresentation: Canadian law prohibits any person, including an employer, from communicating either directly or indirectly, information that is false or misleading, or making any erroneous representation that could lead to Canadian immigration law or regulations being administered incorrectly.
-Therefore, it is important that any statement, form, or document produced by an employer be accurate and true, including but not limited to the offer of employment, any forms, or communications exchanged with officers.
+In other words, should the employer fail to exercise due diligence in determining whether employment is authorized, the employer will be deemed to have known that it is not authorized.
+It is critical to verify the status of any foreign worker before making an offer of employment.